pytorch/torchrec/docs/source/concepts.rst

 have varying lengths.
 A ``JaggedTensor`` allows representation of this data without padding making it highly efficient.

+Key Components:

-Key Components: Lengths: A list of integers representing the number of elements for each entity.
-Offsets: A list of integers representing the starting index of each sequence in the flattened values tensor.
+-  ``Lengths``: A list of integers representing the number of elements for each entity.

+-  ``Offsets``: A list of integers representing the starting index of each sequence in the flattened values tensor.
 These provide an alternative to lengths.

-Values: A 1D tensor containing the actual values for each entity, stored contiguously.
+-  ``Values``: A 1D tensor containing the actual values for each entity, stored contiguously.

-The use of offsets provides the same information as lengths but in a slightly different form.
-While lengths tell you how many interactions each user had, offsets tell you where each user’s interactions begin.

-Here is a simple example demonstrating how each of the components would look like
+Here is a simple example demonstrating how each of the components would look like,

 .. code:: python